Brice-sogilis/di-post/Post.md

 }
 ```

-In case of an allocation error, e rely on the function to adopt an appropriate behaviour to crash or recover.
+In case of an allocation error, e relies on the function to adopt an appropriate behaviour to crash or recover.

 In Zig the idiom is to inject the allocator: